lachrist/aran/README.md

 # Aran <img src="img/aran.png" align="right" alt="aran-logo" title="Aran Linvail the shadow master"/>

-**Versions in the range 4.0.x should be considered in early access**

 Aran is a [npm module](https://www.npmjs.com/package/aran) for instrumenting JavaScript code.
 Aran was designed as a generic infra-structure for building various development-time dynamic program analyses such as: objects and functions profiling, debugging, control-flow tracing, taint analysis and concolic testing.
-Aran is a JavaScript library without any dependencies that only export functions that manipulates [estree](https://github.com/estree/estree).
-Hence, additional work is required to actually conduct program analyses.
+Aran is a JavaScript library without any dependencies that only export functions for manipulating [estree](https://github.com/estree/estree).
+Hence, additional work is required to actually conduct program analysis.

 **Disclaimer** Aran started as an academic research project, and is used at [SOFT lab](http://soft.vub.ac.be/soft/) to support publications and run experiments.
-Although Aran supports almost entirely ECMAScript2024 and is well-tested against [test262](https://github.com/tc39/test262), it has been seldomly used to instrument large-scale programs.
+Although Aran supports almost entirely ECMAScript2024 and is well-tested against [test262](https://github.com/tc39/test262), it has been rarely used to instrument large-scale programs.
 The performance overhead and even the increase size of the instrumented code may cause issues.

 ## Getting Started